janis-commerce/mongodb/README.md

 Requires a `model [Model]`, `parameters [Object]` are optional.

 Parameters (all are optional):
-- limit: Max amount of items to get.
+- limit: Max amount of items per page to get.
 Default: 500 or setted on config when constructs.
+- page: Items of the specified page
 - filters: MongoDB filters, leave empty for all items.

 ### Parameters example